Mi3kka/achievement-viewer/docs/documentation.md

 Here we see achievement data being passed to the AchievementCard component in the form of a prop.

 Essentially the data flow relies heavily on props, it's a simple and effective way to pass data between components and establish connection between different parts of the application.
 To me, it's a bit similar to the way we used to pass data between different classes in Java, but it feels more flexible (but maybe that's just me).

+### Static Data

+The application currently uses static data in some parts.
+The game data is stored in the `dummy-data.js` file.
+This data is used to populate the main view, as well as the filters and sorting mechanisms.
+By changing the data in this file, the application can be tested with different parameters and data.

+The user info is simply stored in a few variables in the MainView component.
+This data is used to populate the header.
+This data is not used anywhere else in the application, so it only serves as a placeholder.
+Also the total achievement count in the gamecards is static data, but can be connected to the actual achievement data in the future.
+We felt we wouldn't need to populate the dummy data with hundreds of achievements, as it would be too much work for a demo project, which ultimately only demonstrates the UI and interaction of components.

 ---